maddie35/TakeHome/Phase1Audit.md

 ### Individual steps carry too much text

-In Remote MCP, step 2 under "Adding a request header" runs long enough that scanning readers skip it, despite containing information they need.
+In Remote MCP, step 2 under "Adding a request header" runs long enough that scanning users skip it, despite containing information they need.

 **Fix:** split the constraint out of the step and into a callout.